Lessons in Leadership: Outgoing mayors and city council members share advice on what it takes to be an effective leader

 Watch Former Eureka Council Member Heidi Messner’s full interview.

 Through their many years of service in local government these outgoing mayors and council members have sage advice about how to be an effective city leader.
 Their insight about the need to listen to others, communicate effectively, build trust, empower staff, and foster teamwork, are wise words for new mayors and council members as they embark on their journey to lead their city forward.
-We thank them for their dedicated service to California’s cities and all Californians.

 What they are up to next